Skip to Main Content

 2. Open a document and share it on a big screen so everyone can wordsmith together.

-Your goal is to finish the Vision Setting Session with decent agreement on the words associated with your answers to:
+Your goal is to finish the Vision Setting Meeting with decent agreement on the words associated with your answers to:

 • What is (are) your Compelling and Audacious Goal(s)?